 Australia's property management subdivision is expected to be heavily affected by COVID-19.
 Social distancing measures and the general slowdown in economic activity have reduced revenue for many retail and commercial businesses, making it difficult for some firms to meet their rental obligations.
 As a result, several major retailers have indicated their intention to forgo paying rent for the duration of store closures.
 Furthermore, a prolonged slowdown in retail activity may threaten the viability of some retailers, affecting retail property operators.
-As employers embrace flexible working arrangements due to social distancing measures, demand for office space may fall adversely, affecting office property operators.
+As employers embrace flexible working arrangements due to social distancing measures, demand for office space may fall.
+This factor may lead to ongoing changes in the way businesses operate, with some firms shifting permanently to flexible working arrangements for employees, adversely affecting office property operators.
 While industrial property operators are anticipated to be less severely affected, slowing economic and international trade activity may create issues for some tenants.